Measurement of the Higgs boson production rate in association with top quarks in final states with electrons, muons, and hadronically decaying tau leptons at $\sqrt{s} =$ 13 TeV: Background estimation

 The dominant background in most channels comes from the production of top quarks in association with $\PW$ and $\PZ$ bosons.
 We collectively refer to the sum of $\ttW$ and $\ttWW$ backgrounds using the notation $\ttWs$.
 In $\ttWs$ and $\ttZ$ background events selected in the signal regions (SRs), reconstructed leptons typically originate from genuine prompt leptons or reconstructed $\Pbottom$ jets arising from the hadronization of bottom quarks, whereas reconstructed $\tauh$ are a mixture of genuine hadronic $\Pgt$ decays and misidentified quark or gluon jets.
 Background events from $\ttZ$ production may pass the $\PZ$ boson veto applied in the $\twoLeptonssZeroTau$, $\threeLeptonZeroTau$, $\twoLeptonssOneTau$, $\twoLeptonosOneTau$, $\fourLeptonZeroTau$, and $\threeLeptonOneTau$ channels in the case that the $\PZ$ boson either decays to leptons and one of the leptons fails to get selected, or the $\PZ$ boson decays to $\Pgt$ leptons and the $\Pgt$ leptons subsequently decay to electrons or muons.
 In the latter case, the invariant mass $m_{\Plepton\Plepton}$ of the lepton pair is shifted to lower values because of the neutrinos produced in the $\Pgt$ decays.
 Additional background contributions arise from off-shell $\Ptop\APtop\Pggx$ and $\Ptop\Pggx$ production: we include them in the $\ttZ$ background.
 The $\ttbar$+jets production cross section is about three orders of magnitude larger than the cross section for associated production of top quarks with $\PW$ and $\PZ$ bosons, but in most channels the $\ttbar$+jets background is strongly reduced by the lepton and $\tauh$ identification criteria.
 Except for the channels $\oneLeptonOneTau$ and $\zeroLeptonTwoTau$, the $\ttbar$+jets background contributes solely in the cases that a nonprompt lepton (or a jet) is misidentified as a prompt lepton, a quark or gluon jet is misidentified as $\tauh$, or the charge of a genuine prompt lepton is mismeasured.
 Photon conversions are a relevant background in the event categories with one or more reconstructed electrons in the $\twoLeptonssZeroTau$ and $\threeLeptonZeroTau$ channels.
 The production of $\PW\PZ$ and $\PZ\PZ$ pairs in events with two or more jets constitutes another relevant background in most channels.
 In the $\oneLeptonOneTau$ and $\zeroLeptonTwoTau$ channels, an additional background arises from DY production of $\Pgt$ lepton pairs.

 We categorize the contributions of background processes into reducible and irreducible ones.
 A background is considered irreducible if all reconstructed electrons and muons are genuine prompt leptons and all reconstructed $\tauh$ are genuine hadronic $\Pgt$ decays; in the $\twoLeptonssZeroTau$ and $\twoLeptonssOneTau$ channels, we further require that the measured charge of reconstructed electrons and muons matches their true charge.
-The irreducible background contributions are modeled using the MC simulation.
-All other background contributions are considered to be reducible and are mostly determined from data.
+The irreducible background contributions are modeled using simulated events fulfilling the above criteria to avoid double-counting of all the other background contributions, which are considered to be reducible and are mostly determined from data.

 Throughout the analysis, we distinguish three sources of reducible background contributions: misidentified leptons and $\tauh$ (``misidentified leptons''), asymmetric conversions of a photon into electrons (``conversions''), and mismeasurement of the lepton charge (``flips'').